Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 There he is.
 Or rather—there’s the boy we’re looking for.

-His name is He Shinkurō, sometimes written Shinjurō.
+His name is Taira Shinkurō (平 新九郎), sometimes written Shinjurō.
 A samurai in the making.
 A mind tuned to tactics.
 A musician with a growing voice.